-I’ve been painting a bunch of African Warriors lately and I wanted to share 6 different paint combinations I’ve used with some success.
-Skin is always a little tricky to paint realistically and African skin tone is a whole different challenge.
-On top of that, these Firelock African Warriors models are mostly skin, making it that much more important!
+I’ve been painting a bunch of African Warriors lately.
+After experimenting with multiple paint types and color combinations, I wanted to share my results.
+Below 6 different paint combinations, with pictures of the outcome so you can decide which paint scheme you like most.
+Skin is always a little tricky to paint and showing variance in darker colors can be difficult making African skin tones a challenge.
+As the Firelock Games African Warriors models are mostly skin, making it that much more important!
 Here are a few different paint recipes I’ve used.

 African skin tone is wonderfully varied and this is one of the lighter combinations I used.
 These are based with Doombull Brown, then washed with Reikland Fleshshade, then highlighted with Tuskgor Fur mixed into Doombull brown in increasing quantities.

 2. Warm Dark Tones – Sorastro’s Lando Recipe

 I remembered painting Lando Calrissian for Imperial Assault a few years back so I went back to his video and mixed up his recipe.

 He uses as base of 2:1 Mournfang Brown and Maccrage Blue and then highlights by mixing in increasing amounts of a 2:1 mix of Tau Light Ochre and Gorthor Brown.

 You can watch Sorastro’s excellent painting video on Lando here.

 This is the easiest but it can come out a little splotchy on large areas like this.
 I found it needed at least two coats to look good.
 The model on the far left has only one coat and the model on the far right has three coats.
 I like the color but I found making it even and natural looking was a bit of a challenge.

 4. Dark Brown with Reddish Undertones – Foundry African Flesh 126